 Lisa: What will you be looking for in the work submitted to the Jackson’s Open Painting Prize?

-Roma: I will be looking for interesting ideas and a form of an artwork that has relevance to this.
+Roma: I will be looking for interesting ideas and a form of artwork that has relevance to this.
 I think art should change our way of thinking, challenge us and make us reflect on things we normally wouldn’t think about.
-Art shouldn’t exist in isolation to the everyday world but engage and comment on it.
-Art is very subjective, so I will be ‘judging’ on the basis of intuition and personal taste.
+Art shouldn’t exist in isolation from the everyday world but engage and comment on it.
+Art is very subjective, so I will be ‘judging’ based on intuition and personal taste.